alan-turing-institute/sdg-auditing/README.md

-# sdg-auditing
+# Auditing Synthetic Data Generation

-Auditing Synthetic Data Generation.
+This repo contains the code of a paper on auditing the statistics used by synthetic data generators.